bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 TODO: <a href="try.github.com">try.github.com</a> 15 mins tutorial.</li>
 <li>gcc - GNU Compile Collection:
 {% codeblock %}
-To Comile: gcc -Wall -pedantic -g <C source file> -o <Executable file>
+To Compile: gcc -Wall -pedantic -g <C source file> -o <Executable file>
 -Wall -pedantic : to check for all the warnings and errors if any.
 -g              : to create the symbol file to be used by gdb -o              : to create the executable file.